lxjwlt/split-webpack-plugin/README.md

 ## css

-When `options.async:true`, divide-plugin would't partition the files that have been processed by `css-loader` or `style-loader`, so the css files can be loaded immediately. but the best way to do is using [extract-text-webpack-plugin](https://github.com/webpack-contrib/extract-text-webpack-plugin)。check example: [extract-css](./examples/extract-css).
+When `options.async:true`, divide-plugin would't partition the files that have been processed by `css-loader` or `style-loader`, so the css files can be loaded immediately. but a better way is to use [extract-text-webpack-plugin](https://github.com/webpack-contrib/extract-text-webpack-plugin)。check example: [extract-css](./examples/extract-css).

 [npm-url]: https://www.npmjs.com/package/divide-webpack-plugin
 [npm-image]: https://img.shields.io/npm/v/divide-webpack-plugin.svg